tahngarth825/yesangel/README.md

 15. Make it filter the browse page as you first load
 16. Make your own profile available on top right nav bar
 17. MAKE FILTERS WORK WITH AGE AND GENDER; FIX HEIGHT
-18. Number data are stored as strings; extract them as integers!
 19. Add a "check all" for genders of interest

 ### Sources